-As of March 31, 2021, the Company was authorized to sell up to \$2,500 million of short-term commercial paper notes.
-As of March 31, 2021, \$184 million of commercial paper notes were outstanding, and the largest amount of commercial paper notes outstanding during the current-year quarter was \$610 million.
+We are currently authorized to sell up to \$3.0 billion of short-term commercial paper notes.
+As of March 31, 2023, \$1.7 billion of commercial paper notes were outstanding, and the largest amount of commercial paper notes outstanding during the current-year quarter was \$1.9 billion.